Longines Cal.11.84N 18ct 1926

 Returning to the quality of finishing and build, it is exceptional.
 It is fair to claim here that this is a better-finished movement than anything offered by Rolex at the same time and has a sophistication that is lacking in both Omega and Rolex movements of the same age.
 Unlike its two famous competitors, which simply fitted their jewels into drilled holes in the bridges, Longines adopted the system of screwed chatons, by which every jewel is held in its own threaded brass sleeve, which is then in turn screwed into the plates.
 This is a lovely refinement that one hardly ever sees and must have added significantly to the cost of production when new.
 The fact that vintage Longines watches are still so affordable today is hugely fortunate when we actually look at them closely and see how beautifully built they are.

-The movement simply carries the calibre number.11.84N and carries the movement serial number 4621571 which dates this watch to 1926.
+The movement simply carries the calibre number.11.84N and carries the movement reference number 4621571 which dates this watch to 1926.
 All this detail has been painstakingly filled in with 18-carat gold in order to increase its legibility against its rhodium plated background.
 These points, although minor in themselves, aggregate into something that is a cut above the production of almost all the competing Swiss brands.

 *Please note – our 12 months’ warranty is only applicable if the full list price is paid.

 As always, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 At 30mm in diameter, excluding the correct unsigned Longines crown, this is a small sized watch for the period.
 The styling of this model is absolutely incredible and pure beauty with the beautiful fixed loop lugs.
 The wonderful, 18ct yellow gold, round, beautifully engraved case with the delightful ‘coin edge’ is in absolutely wonderful, original condition.